pseudozach/lnswap-widget/README.md

 # Acknowledgments
 * This widget is based on https://github.com/bjgrosse/simple-embeddable-react-widget
-* This work is funded by Stacks foundation with a grant.
+* This work is initially funded by Stacks foundation with a grant.
-* LNSwap development is funded by Trust Machines.
+* LNSwap development is supported by Trust Machines.